Introduction

 Set a cookie to remember the last chosen locale.

-This feature is, as it's name says, experimental.
-This make this lib somewhat usable when using islands with Leptos.
+This makes this lib somewhat usable when using islands with Leptos.

 nightly